DickinsonCollege/FarmData2/INSTALL.md

 ./setDB.bash sample
 ```

 When this command completes there should be a `db` directory in the `docker` directory.
 The files in this `db` directory are a mySQL database that contain the sample data.
 Note that you will only need to do this step once.
-But the above comman can be used at any time to reset the database to its initial state.
+But the above command can be used at any time to reset the database to its initial state.

 #### Starting FarmData2 ####